 Morgan State University is one of four HBIs in Maryland.
-Data does not reveal that there are similar high-demand interdisciplinary programs in the other HBIs that the BS in B.S. in Interdisciplinary Educational Studies will negatively impact.
+Data does not reveal that there are similar high-demand interdisciplinary programs in the other HBIs that the MSin Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration will negatively impact.

-It is likely, instead, that this program will attract mainly students in the SCND population that have been away from formal academic education for a period of time.
-This program is consistent with Morgan's established mission, identity and uniqueness and does not duplicate that of any other HBI.
+It is likely, instead, that this program will attract mainly students in the some graduate education but no degree population that have been away from formal academic education for a period of time.
+This program is consistent with Morgan's established mission, identity and uniqueness and does not duplicate that of any other HBl.
 Furthermore, this program will enhance Morgan's reputation across the country since there is a need nationwide for such a program.
 Indeed, this program is anticipated to be in high-demand and benefit Morgan State University substantially.